This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 What is Picaridin?

-Picaridin is a clear non-greasy, non-water soluble liquid that needs to be diluted into a carrier so it can be applied onto the skin.
+Picaridin is a clear non-greasy, non-water-soluble liquid that needs to be diluted into a carrier liquid so it can be applied to the skin.
 Depending on the concentration it is effective for up to 8 hours on mosquitos and up to 5 hours against ticks.
 Suitable products with low concentrations are considered safe for children over one year.